Skip to main content

 • Advanced level operators require 24 hours of continuing education.

 Credits must be earned within the three-year license period.
-For example: If November 1, 2016, is the expiration date of the certification, continuing education credits must be earned between November 1, 2013, and November 1, 2016, to be valid for renewal.
+For example: If November 1, 2028, is the expiration date of the certification, continuing education credits must be earned between November 1, 2025, and November 1, 2025, to be valid for renewal.

 Continuing education must be relevant to the operation of a wastewater treatment plant.
 Continuing education credits may be obtained in several different ways, including attendance at professional organization meetings or conferences, wastewater related courses (such as those offered at technical schools, colleges, or non-profit organizations), or approved online wastewater courses.
-Please refer to our training web page for an extensive list of relevant courses and events.
+Please refer to our training webpage for an extensive list of relevant courses and events.

 The following criteria determine credit for courses or training: